Mobile Suit Gundam: Hathaway: Background

 Set in the Universal Century in U.C.
 0105, twelve years after Mobile Suit Gundam: Char's Counterattack, humanity has migrated to space colonies due to overpopulation.
 Resistance against the Earth Federation's oppressive policies led some colonies to declare independence as the Principality of Zeon, sparking the One Year War, which Zeon lost.
 Conflicts persisted for nearly 20 years until Zeon's remnants faded by U.C.
 0100.
 By U.C.
-0105, the Federation's corruption has worsened, exacerbating Earth’s pollution and enforcing inhumane immigration policies via the "Man Hunter" organization.
+0105, the Federation's corruption has worsened, exacerbating Earth's pollution and enforcing inhumane immigration policies via the "Man Hunter" organization.
 The anti-Federation group Mafty, led by Hathaway, gains support by assassinating Federation officials through terrorist acts.

 Hathaway Noa, son of Federation legend Bright Noa, appeared in Mobile Suit Zeta Gundam and Mobile Suit Gundam: Char's Counterattack.
-Witnessing Char Aznable’s war and losing his love Quess Paraya, Hathaway embraces Amuro’s humanism and Char’s revolutionary ideals, leading Mafty as "Mafty Nabiyy Erin" to resist the Federation.
+Witnessing Char Aznable's war and losing his love Quess Paraya, Hathaway embraces Amuro's humanism and Char's revolutionary ideals, leading Mafty as "Mafty Navue Erin" to resist the Federation.

 Mobile Suit technology, developed during the One Year War, faced limitations on Earth.
 By U.C.
 0105, the Minovsky Flight System enables high-speed flight in gravity without transformation, used in prototypes like the Penelope and Gundam.

 Synopsis

-Hathaway Noa, posing as a plant inspector, travels from the lunar city Von Braun to Hong Kong on Haunzen Flight 365, which is hijacked by terrorists claiming to be Mafty.
+Hathaway Noa, posing as a botanical observer, travels from the lunar city Von Braun to Hong Kong on Haunzen Flight 365, which is hijacked by terrorists claiming to be Mafty.
 Alongside Federation Colonel Kenneth Sleg, he subdues the hijackers, and the flight lands in Davao City.
-Detained for questioning, Hathaway is approached by Gigi Andalusia, who hints at knowing his true identity as Mafty’s leader.
+Detained for questioning, Hathaway is approached by Gigi Andalusia, who hints at knowing his true identity as Mafty's leader.
 At her insistence, they share a hotel suite.
-To deflect suspicion, Hathaway orchestrates a Mafty attack by the Mesa unit on their hotel, aiming to create chaos and escape Federation surveillance.
-The attack fails due to the Federation’s swift response, and a Mafty pilot, Gauman, is captured.
+To deflect suspicion, Hathaway orchestrates a Mafty attack by the Messer unit on their hotel, aiming to create chaos and escape Federation surveillance.
+The attack fails due to the Federation's swift response, and a Mafty pilot, Gawman, is captured.

 After evading further investigation, Hathaway reunites with Mafty allies hidden among islands.
-Using their equipment, he receives the Ξ Gundam mid-air from the cargo ship “Pizza” during re-entry.
-Meanwhile, Kenneth, alerted by Gigi’s remarks, suspects Hathaway’s identity and tracks Mafty’s movements.
-The captured Gauman, interrogated harshly by Kenneth, is taken into the Penelope’s cockpit as a hostage.
+Using their equipment, he receives the Ξ Gundam mid-air from the cargo ship "Cargo Pisa" during re-entry.
+Meanwhile, Kenneth, alerted by Gigi's remarks, suspects Hathaway's identity and tracks Mafty's movements.
+The captured Gawman, interrogated harshly by Kenneth, is taken into the Penelope's cockpit as a hostage.
 As Hathaway receives the Ξ Gundam in the thermosphere, Federation pilot Lane Aim in the Penelope intercepts him.
-During combat, Hathaway confirms Gauman’s presence and appeals to Lane, who allows Gauman’s release.
-Gauman is transferred mid-air to Hathaway’s Ξ Gundam.
+During combat, Hathaway confirms Gawman's presence and appeals to Lane, who allows Gawman's release.
+Gawman is transferred mid-air to Hathaway's Ξ Gundam.
 Hathaway distracts Lane with a discarded rifle and ambushes the Penelope with missiles, heavily damaging it, though Lane survives.
-Hathaway and Mafty escape on the support ship “Valiant.”
+Hathaway and Mafty escape on the support ship "Valiant."
 A post-credits image shows a bloody conflict in Oenpelli.